gustavobartho/Applied-Data-Science-With-Python/README.md

 #### Week learning objectives:

-* Choose a graphic that displays misleading information
+* Choose a graphic that displays misleading information;
-* Interpret the features of the graphic in order to identify the mechanism(s) that is/are used by the "encoder" to mislead the "decoder"
+* Interpret the features of the graphic in order to identify the mechanism(s) that is/are used by the "encoder" to mislead the "decoder";
-* Analyze the graphic and use principles from Alberto Cairo's work to explain how the graphic is misleading
+* Analyze the graphic and use principles from Alberto Cairo's work to explain how the graphic is misleading;
-* Create a radar plot in order to reflect on the complexity of the misleading graphic
+* Create a radar plot in order to reflect on the complexity of the misleading graphic;

+### Week 2 - Basic Charting

+In this module, you will delve into basic charting.
+For this week’s assignment, you will work with real world CSV weather data.
+You will manipulate the data to display the minimum and maximum temperature for a range of dates and demonstrate that you know how to create a line graph using matplotlib.
+Additionally, you will demonstrate the procedure of composite charts, by overlaying a scatter plot of record breaking data for a given year.

+#### Week learning objectives:

+* Work with real world CSV data;
+* Know how to create a line graph using matplotlib;
+* Manipulate data to get the minimum and maximum temperature;
+* Demonstrate procedure of composite charts;